Siapas-Laboratory/ratBerryPi/docs/electronics_assembly.md

 ![alt text](ims/module_interface_hat_no_components.png)
 2. Plug the stepper motor driver in the appropriate slot on the interface HAT being careful to match the pins correctly.
 3. Now we will attach the components to the pi.
 The pi should be turned off at this stage.
 If Audio is needed plug in the audio hat first followed by the assembled interface HAT.
 Connect the audio hat to the interface HAT additionally by an audio cable (use the headphone jack of the audio hat).
 Use standoffs as needed.
+4. Set all M# threaded inserts in place on the printed box parts using a soldering iron
+4. Secure the Pi to the printed interface box base with M2.5 screws.
+5. Screw on the back with M3 screws.
-4. Power on the Pi first by plugging in the Pi power supply, then power on the Interface by plugging in the 12V supply.
+6. Power on the Pi first by plugging in the Pi power supply, then power on the Interface by plugging in the 12V supply.
-5. Use a multimeter to set VREF of the stepper motor driver to 1V such that the max current output will be limited to 2A.
+7. Use a multimeter to set VREF of the stepper motor driver to 1V such that the max current output will be limited to 2A.
 The steps to do this are outlined [here](https://www.pololu.com/product/2133) but we will briefly note them below.

     a.
 Measure VREF by first placing the negative probe of the multimeter on ground (this can be accessed from the negative screw of the PWR screw terminal; you will need to screw in place a loose wire first for this to work).
 Place the positive terminal on the trimpot itself.
     ![alt text](ims/vref.jpg)
     b.
 Turn the trimpot until VREF is 1V

-6. Plug any valves in to their appropriate slots on the interface.
-Plug in the pump as well.
+8. Plug in the pump.
+Pass the wires for any valves through the hold in the lid and plug them into their appropriate slots on the interface.
-7. Use a jumper to connect the male header pins to the appropriate GPIO pins given your config.yaml and presets.yaml file.
+9. Use a jumper to connect the male header pins to the appropriate GPIO pins given your config.yaml and presets.yaml file.
 These pins are unfortunately not labeled on the board in v1 but we show the names below:
 ![alt text](ims/interface_pcb_pins.png)
+10. Screw on the lid with M3x22mm screws being sure not to over tighten and cause damage to the PCB
-8. Plug the Pico into the Raspberry Pi using a USB cable.
-Use the flush and reverse buttons to ensure the pump is functional.
+11. Plug the Pico into the Raspberry Pi using a USB cable.

+Once assembled you can use the flush and reverse buttons to ensure the pump is functional.
 Press the fill valve button to ensure this valve can be toggled by the button.

 ## Module Electronics